bamurtaugh/dev-container-spec/_implementors/json_reference.md

 | `runArgs` | array | An array of [Docker CLI arguments](https://docs.docker.com/engine/reference/commandline/run/) that should be used when running the container.
 Defaults to `[]`.
 For example, this allows ptrace based debuggers like C++ to work in the container:<br /> `"runArgs": [ "--cap-add=SYS_PTRACE", "--security-opt", "seccomp=unconfined" ]` . |
 {: .table .table-bordered .table-responsive}

-#### <a href="#publishing-vs-forwarding-ports" name="publishing-vs-forwarding-ports" class="anchor"> Publishing vs forwarding ports </a>

-Docker has the concept of "publishing" ports when the container is created.
-Published ports behave very much like ports you make available to your local network.
-If your application only accepts calls from `localhost`, it will reject connections from published ports just as your local machine would for network calls.
-Forwarded ports, on the other hand, actually look like `localhost` to the application.

 ### <a href="#compose-specific" name="compose-specific" class="anchor"> Docker Compose specific properties </a>

 | Property | Type  | Description |